DataBiosphere/wdl-conformance-tests/README.md

  - [miniwdl](https://github.com/chanzuckerberg/miniwdl)
  - [Cromwell](https://github.com/broadinstitute/cromwell)

+## WDL Specification Unit Tests
+For information about running specification tests from the WDL spec, calling a separate script is required.
+[See `README_UNIT.md`](README_UNIT.md)

 ## Note

 The tests in this directory are incomplete and are in the process of being added to.
 If you'd like